osalena/Guessing-Game/README.md

-# Welcome to GitHub Desktop!

-a simple python project with following points:
+# A simple python project with following:

 1. Import functions from external file.
 2. GUI is implemented by Tkinter.
+  2.1 Frame
+  2.2 Label with image
+  2.3 Button with image
-3. Voice navigator is implemented by pyttsx3 library.
+3. Voice navigator is implemented by pyttsx3 text-to-speech conversion library.
+4. Events

 to launch App: launch main.py file